Instant Pot stuffed acorn squash is all of the savoury flavours of fall in one bite.

 - When the sausage is cooked, at the salt, oregano, Brussels sprouts.
 Stir for 1 minute until the shaved sprouts cook down.

-- Remove the stuffing mixture from the Instant Pot liner and place into a large bowl.
+- Remove the stuffing mixture from the Instant Pot liner and place it into a large bowl.

 - Add the Parmesan to the mixture and stir.
 Cover with foil and set aside.